Grand National Beginner's Guide

 You can bet with a bookmaker on the high street, with on-course bookmakers at the track if you are a the races, or with online bookmakers.
 If you sign up with one of our partners and place a bet on the Grand National in the day of race market, you may be rewarded with a bonus for opening a new account.
 T&Cs apply.

-The 2018 Grand National was won by Tiger Roll, trained by Gordon Elliott and ridden by Davy Russell.
-While it was the trainer's second win in the race after 2007 winner Silver Birch, it was the jockey's first victory in the historic contest.
-In a dramatic finish, Pleasant Company was beaten a neck in second, while another Elliott-trained runner Bless The Wings was third.
-Anibale Fly was fourth.
+The 2019 Grand National was won by Tiger Roll, trained by Gordon Elliott and ridden by Davy Russell.
+Tiger Roll was winning the race for the second successive year, becoming the first horse since Red Rum in 1974 to achieve such a feat.
+While it was the trainer's third win in the race after 2007 winner Silver Birch, it was the jockey's second victory in the historic contest.
+Magic of Light was second, Rathvinden third, and Walk In The Mill fourth.
+Anibale Fly was fifth, a year after finishing fourth in the 2018 renewal.
 For a comprehensive guide to previous winners of the Grand National, check out our Past Grand National Winners page.

 Who came last in the Grand National?

 Who came last in the Grand National is a tricky question, because lots of horses stop before they finish the course.
-The first horses to depart in the 2018 renewal were Perfect Candidate and Blaklion who lost their jockeys at the first fence, while the final horse to complete the course in 2018 was the 12th-placed Baie des Iles.
+The first horses to depart in the 2018 renewal were Perfect Candidate and Blaklion who lost their jockeys at the first fence, while the same obstacle saw Vintage Clouds fall in 2019, bringing down Up For Review in the process.

 What’s the Going at Aintree?